bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 In this part, we will:

 - Add two routes to our generated routing module
-- Look at hooking the router outlet into our markup
+- Hook the router outlet into our markup
 - Test that new routes are working

 ### Routing